star-history/star-history/public/blog/tea-tasting.md

 ---

-# tea-tasting: a Python package for the statistical analysis of A/B tests

 [**tea-tasting**](https://github.com/e10v/tea-tasting) is a Python package for the statistical analysis of A/B tests featuring:

 - Student's t-test, Bootstrap, variance reduction with CUPED, power analysis, and other statistical methods and approaches out of the box.